Dodgers pitcher Julio Urías arrested, charged with felony domestic violence

 — Jeff Passan (@JeffPassan) September 4, 2023

 Los Angeles County jail records show that Urías was arrested around 11 p.m.
-PT, and was booked into jail at 1:05 a.m.
+PT and booked into jail at 1:05 a.m.
 He was released at 4:47 a.m. on $50,000 bond.
-No other details about the arrest are available, though we have a good idea where Urías was on Sunday night: at BMO Stadium watching LAFC take on Lionel Messi and Inter Miami.
+No other details about the arrest are available, though we have a good idea where Urías was Sunday: at BMO Stadium watching LAFC take on Lionel Messi and Inter Miami.

 The Dodgers released a short statement regarding Urías' arrest.